 The Parallel Parliament Blog Posts 2011 This blog series deals with the before, during and after consequences of the May 2011 federal election.
 It includes behind the scenes happenings in Parliament, as well as developments in Sudan and personal stories of the family.
 The book asks whether government should continue in their movement farther away from communities.
 If so, then only citizenship itself, reborn and revitalized, can resort Canada’s greatness.
 The need for government to work more effectively with communities is the only hope for keeping democracy able to adapt to the significant international challenges Canada faces.

 In The Works – Three new books are almost done.
 Journeys (fiction) – a dying Canadian diplomat and his estranged daughter discover deeper philosophical understanding and a renewed relationship as they tour the famous monuments of Washington D.C.
 Peace By Another Means – A historical review of how the modern peace movements came to be by considering the activities of religious peacemakers, Gandhi, and other modern alternatives as they search for an alternative to military intervention.
-The Parallel Parliament Blog Posts 2017 – contains all the posts from a tumultuous year.
-The Fourth Place – When Everton Overly decides to open his own restaurant designed to help citizens in their civic engagement, no one had any idea how it would transform the community.
+The Parallel Parliament Blog Posts 2018 – contains all the posts from a tumultuous year.
+Capitalism – with the global economic health of the planet becoming ever more precarious. this a book of thoughts on how capitalism must be renewed before it is ultimately replaced.